-Over fifty years of serving as a U.S.-based institution for public diplomacy in the Asia Pacific region with international governance, staffing, students, and participants, the Center has built a worldwide network of 57,000 alumni and more than 750 partner organizations.
+Over more than fifty years of serving as a U.S.-based institution for public diplomacy in the Asia Pacific region with international governance, staffing, students, and participants, the Center has built a worldwide network of 62,000 alumni and more than 1,100 partner organizations.

 The Center’s 21-acre Honolulu campus, adjacent to the University of Hawai‘i at Mānoa, is located midway between Asia and the U.S. mainland and features research, residential, and international conference facilities.
 The Center’s Washington, D.C., office focuses on preparing the United States for an era of growing Asia Pacific prominence.

 An 18-member international board governs the East-West Center.
-Dr. Charles E. Morrison is President of the East-West Center.
+Dr. Richard R. Vuylsteke is President of the East-West Center.

 The East-West Center carries out its mission through the following programs of cooperative study, training and research: